-- 4. The City should develop destination stops along the Rail Trail to provide access points from the Rail Trail to the Cayadutta Creek for passive recreation and activities.
+- D) The City should incorporate into the Zoning Ordinance a new Open Space Zone to: - a.
+Establish a buffer strip on both sides of Cayadutta, Hall, Hale and Matthew Creeks in the City to ensure that development does not encroach upon said streams. - b.
+Preserve existing undeveloped areas that have high value for open space and outdoor recreation. - E) The City should develop destination stops along the Rail Trail to provide access points from the Rail Trail to the Cayadutta Creek for passive recreation and activities.
 Three (3) potential destination stops include: - a.
 City-owned land located on the east side of the Rail Trail between Townsend Avenue and Harrison Street. - b.
 City-owned land located on the west side of the Rail Trail between West Main Street and Union Avenue Extension. - c.
-City-owned land located on the west side of the Rail Trail south of Union Avenue Extension to the City line. - 5.
-The City should work with the Greater Johnstown School District to encourage expanded use of the following school grounds for more community activities: - a.
+City-owned land located on the west side of the Rail Trail south of Union Avenue Extension to the City line. - F) The City should work with the Greater Johnstown School District to encourage expanded use of the following school grounds for more community activities: - a.
 The fields/grounds behind Johnstown High School. - b.
 The cross-country trail behind Johnstown High School. - c.
-The Wilson Nature Trail adjacent to Pleasant Avenue School. - 6.
-The City should develop accessibility points along the Rail Trail for the elderly and handicapped.
-In addition, the City should develop off-street parking at strategic locations for people to access the Rail Trail in the City. - 7.
-The City should encourage existing residential property owners, community businesses, organizations, churches etc. to develop and maintain green spaces on their existing properties. - 8.
-The City should encourage and promote public responsibility for keeping the City of Johnstown clean and litter free.
+The Wilson Nature Trail adjacent to Pleasant Avenue School. - G) The City should develop accessibility points along the Rail Trail for the elderly and handicapped.
+In addition, the City should develop off-street parking at strategic locations for people to access the Rail Trail in the City. - H) The City's Zoning Ordinance should be amended to require certain amounts of green space be provided in arterial, commercial and industrial park areas, as well as new parking lots. - I) The City should encourage existing residential property owners, community businesses, organizations, churches etc. to develop and maintain green spaces on their existing properties. - J) The City should encourage and promote public responsibility for keeping the City of Johnstown clean and litter free.
 This effort should be enforced with heavy fines.

-- 9. The City should enhance the aesthetic appearance of all major entry points into the City through the utilization of green space and signage and stricter zoning regulations for corridor areas that act as entry points into the City of Johnstown. - 10.
-Land areas in the City that cannot be developed, either commercially or residentially, because of inaccessibility, terrain or are classified as wetlands should be considered for designation on the City's Zoning Map as open space.
+- K) The City should enhance the aesthetic appearance of all major entry points into the City through the utilization of green space and signage and stricter zoning regulations for corridor areas that act as entry points into the City of Johnstown. - L) Land areas in the City that cannot be developed, either commercially or residentially, because of inaccessibility, terrain or are classified as wetlands should be considered for designation on the City's Zoning Map as open space.

-CHAPTER V - HOUSING
+CHAPTER V

+HOUSING